-European patent applications may be filed in writing, by delivery by hand, by postal services or by means of electronic communication (see A‑II, 1.2 and A-II, 1.3) at the EPO's filing offices in Munich, The Hague or Berlin.
+European patent applications may be filed in writing, by delivery by hand, or by postal services or by means of electronic communication (see A‑II, 1.2 and A‑II, 1.3) at the EPO's filing offices in Munich, The Hague or Berlin.
 The EPO's sub-office in Vienna is not a filing office, nor is the Brussels Bureau.

 The EPO filing offices in Berlin and Munich (only the PschorrHöfe building, see the Decision of the President of the EPO dated 3 January 2017, OJ EPO 2017, A11) are equipped with automated mail-boxes, which may be used at any time.
-The automated mail-box facility is notcurrently not available at the filing officeoffices at Munich’s Isar building and The Hague.
+The automated mail-box facility is currently not available at the filing offices at Munich's Isar building and The Hague.
 Outside office hours documents may be handed in to the porter.

 European patent applications (with the exception of divisional applications, see A‑IV, 1.3.1, and applications according to Art.
 61(1)(b) EPC, see A‑IV, 2.5) may also be filed at the central industrial property office or other competent authority of a contracting state if the national law of that state so allows (see A‑II, 1.7).